clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 If you use a proxy server, you must set your proxy environment variables and create an appropriate proxy configuration file for both CRI-O and Docker services.
 Consult your IT department if you are behind a corporate proxy for the appropriate values.
-Ensure that your local IP is EXPLICITLY INCLUDED in the environment variable *NO_PROXY*.
+Ensure that your local IP is **explicitly included** in the environment variable *NO_PROXY*.
 (Setting *localhost* is not enough.)

 If you have already set your proxy environment variables, run the following